-Aside from being legal for competition, you might also want to think about a lighter Gi for competition, as this can help you make weight.
+Aside from being legal for competition, you might also want to think about a lighter Gi (like the Gold BJJ Aeroweave) for competition, as this can help you make weight.
 The lighter Gi you have, the lighter you’ll weigh in at, so this may give you a little edge by allowing you to be slightly heavier than your opponent.

 On the flipside, lighter Gis can be easier for opponents to make grips on.
 So if you’re not worried about giving over a pound or two, a heavier Gi may work out better for you.